EzequielAndreus/gogs-fork-infrastructure-aws/MODULES.md

 4. **Use Multi-AZ** - For production database deployments
 5. **Tag all resources** - Use the `tags` variable consistently
 6. **Review plans** - Always review `terragrunt plan` before applying

+> Terraform Cloud is the proposed backend to store states.
+Any further information will be updated ASAP.
+Expected credential to be added: Terraform Cloud API Token.